artmg/lubuild/help/manipulate/data-extraction.md

 ## Extraction from unstructured sources

 How to take a source where the table or other structure is not immediately obvious to a data import mechanism, and to use some simple logic to recognise or describe what the structure is.
 Then to prepare that data into a recognisable form, such as a table, for other systems to easily import and work on.
+An example of this might be to parse and interpret html code to recognise the data columns and rows, so that this can be saved easily as a table.

 ### from pdfs